 SENSORS Submenu Item User Modifiable Options Comments Outdoor Air Temperature (AIR TMP) Displays the outdoor air temperature Sensor may or may not be available on an air conditioner.
 Check air conditioner instructions for details.
-Outdoor Coil Temperature (COIL TMP) Displays the outdoor coil temperature Required for heat pump operation.

 COOL SET-UP Submenu Item User Modifiable Options Comments Cool Airflow Trim (CL TRM) -10% to +10% in 2% increments, default is 0% Selects the airflow trim amount; applies to air conditioner only.
-Cool Airflow Profile (CL PRFL) A, B, C, or D, default is D Selects the airflow profile; applies to air conditioner only.
+Cool Airflow Profile (CL PRFL) A, B, C, or D, default is A Selects the airflow profile; applies to air conditioner only.
 Cool ON Delay (CL ON) 5, 10, 20, or 30 seconds, default is 5 seconds Selects the indoor blower ON delay; applies to air conditioner only.
 Cool OFF Delay (CL OFF) 30, 60, 90, or 120 seconds, default is 30 seconds Selects the indoor blower OFF delay; applies to air conditioner only.
 Dehumidification Select (DEHUM) ON or OFF (default is OFF) Selecting "OFF" disables dehumidification; selecting "ON" enables dehumidification; applies to air conditioner only.